-Expected increase of 5.0% in January 2020 per participant.
+Expected increase of 5% in January 2020 per participant.

-Academic Leadership Compensation Program (ALCP) Stipend Increase (Phase 1)
+Academic Leadership Compensation Program (ALCP) Stipend Increase (Phase 1) \$16.148

 The ALCP provides a structure to support instructional leadership and professional growth across the Division.
 Last year, the teacher compensation review revealed that ACPS is not competitive for many of its special or incentive pays.
 This increase begins to restore funding, which had been reduced during the recession, and more fairly compensates teachers for the additional roles they take on.
-In addition, each stipend will go through a review process to determine if additional adjustments to compensation need to be made based on changing responsibilities of the role. \$16,148 of these funds will be used to increase the Diversity Resource Teacher (DRT) stipend, which was the first to go through review.
+In addition, each stipend will go through a review process to determine if additional adjustments to compensation need to be made based on changing responsibilities of the role.
+The Diversity Resource Teacher (DRT) stipend was the first to go through review and an increase in stipend compensation is warranted.